ATMS 411 Homework [Main Page] [Daily Notes] [Final Project]

 Include this graph as figure 8.

-In your report, compare and contrast the difference in the meteorology between these two sites for 10 January 2019
+In your report, compare and contrast the difference in the meteorology between these two sites

 as a function of height in the atmosphere, both near the surface and throughout the atmosphere.